 FSLeyes (pronounced fossilise) is the new FSL image viewer, released with FSL 5.0.10.

-FSLeyes can either be installed as a standalone application, or can be installed into a Python environment.
+FSLeyes can either be installed as a standalone application (recommended), or can be installed into a Python environment (for advanced users).

 Download the latest version of FSLeyes for your OS here: